npge/npge/doc/API.md

 Processor `AnchorFinder` finds blocks composed of short fragments with 100% identity (anchors).
 Length of blocks found is regulated by option `--anchor-size`.
-In this example, default value of this option was changed to 10.
+Read this example, default value of this option was changed to 10.
 If `run_main` was used instead of `run`, then this value would appear in help message